• Skip to primary navigation

 What is Simple Syrup?

-Simple syrup is a liquid sweetener, made with water and sugar.
+It's a liquid sweetener, made with water and sugar.
 That’s it.

 Traditional simple syrup is made with equal parts water and white sugar.